Phase space volume preserving dynamics for non-Hamiltonian systems: Case studies

 \section{Case studies}

 \textit{a.
 Linear harmonic oscillator.--} We consider a one-dimensional harmonic oscillator with unit mass and frequency $\omega$.
-Using dimensionless variables---where position is scaled by the characteristic length $1/\sqrt{\omega}$, momentum by $\sqrt{\omega}$, and energy by $\omega$---the Hamiltonian takes the form $\mathcal{H} = \frac{1}{2}(p^2 + \omega^2 q^2)$.
+Using dimensionless variables---where position is scaled by the characteristic length $1/\sqrt{\omega}$, momentum by $\sqrt{\omega}$, and energy by $\omega$---the Hamiltonian takes the form $H = \frac{1}{2}(p^2 + \omega^2 q^2)$.
 The corresponding equations of motion are $\dot{q} = p$ and $\dot{p} = -\omega^2 q$, which yield a time-independent stability matrix:

-with symmetric and anti-symmetric parts:
+with symmetric and anti-symmetric parts

 In the basis of $\stabilityH$ and $\stabilityH_-$, the instantaneous Lyapunov exponents vanish.
 Only the instantaneous Lyapunov exponents in the $\stabilityH_+$ eigenvector basis is nonzero, Table~\ref{table:HOsummary}.
 Because the dynamics are Hamiltonian, there is a conjugate pair of exponents with a magnitude that depends on the oscillator frequency $\omega$.
-Figs.~\ref{fig:SI_HO}(a) and~\ref{fig:SI_HO}(b) show the time evolution of the instantaneous Lyapunov exponents and $\Tr\bxi$ for an arbitrary pure state (formed from a random unit perturbation vector) on a sampled trajectory.
+Fig.~\ref{fig:SI_HO}(a) shows the time evolution of $\Tr\bxi$ for a pure state formed from a random unit perturbation vector $\ket{\delta \ex}$ on a sampled trajectory: $\bxi = \dyad{\delta \ex}{\delta \ex}$.
+Because this density matrix is unnormalized, $\Tr \bxi \neq 1$.
+Its normalized counterpart $\brho$ has trace 1 throughout the evolution (indicated by horizontal gray line $\Tr \brho = 1$) in Fig.~\ref{fig:SI_HO}(a).
+For this pure state, the instantaneous Lyapunov exponent is shown in ~\ref{fig:SI_HO}(b).

 The instantaneous Lyapunov exponents in the conjugate tangent space directions $\dot\ex$ and $\grad H$ for the linear harmonic oscillator are also a conjugate pair.
 From Eq.~\ref{eq:tangent_pure_states}, the pure states are: